KaciErwin/Austin-MetroBike-Analysis/README.md

 # Austin-MetroBike-Analysis

 ## Introduction
-This GitHub repository hosts the Austin MetroBike Data Analytics Project.
 Austin MetroBike is a non-profit bike sharing program owned by the City of Austin, Capital Metro, and Bike Share of Austin.
 The MetroBike initiative aims to provide accessible, eco-friendly transportation options across the city, enhancing urban mobility and supporting sustainable urban lifestyles.
 This project explores patterns of bike usage, user preferences, and operational insights to enhance the efficiency and user experience of the MetroBike program.

 ## Project objectives
 This analysis aims to answer key questions that can help optimize bike-sharing operations and enhance user experience.
 These questions include: